Maintaining a snowmobile is not only important for the safety of yourself and your machine but also for the smooth running of it.

 4. Change the Spark Plugs

 Changing the spark plugs on a snowmobile is an important task and is not something you should put off.
-Many items are easy to do, but this one will require some effort so if you are not strong enough to handle it, have someone help you.
-Regardless of the difficulty, take your time and make sure to follow all the instructions carefully in order to avoid possible damage or injury.
+Take your time and make sure to follow all the instructions carefully in order to avoid possible damage or injury.

 Things you will need for this project:

 - Spark plug socket wrench or wrench with a flat blade to remove the spark plugs from the crankshaft.
 Either one should not exceed 3/8 inches in diameter.